google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 International Disabled Day

-International Disabled Day commemorates on 3rd December every year.
-It is held to recognise the importance of persons with disabilities (PWDs).
-These people are a deprived part of society nearly all over the world.
+Every year on December 3rd, we International Disabled Day.
+It is an acknowledgement to the significance of people with disabilities (PWDs).
+These people are a disadvantaged segment of society almost everywhere in the world.

 Disability

-International Disabled Day can manifest as physical, cognitive, intellectual, mental, sensory, or developmental limitations.
-It could also be a combination of two or more of them.
-It inhibits a person from demonstrating a natural ability to perform everyday tasks.
+Physical, cognitive, intellectual, mental, sensory, or developmental limitations can all manifest on International Disabled Day.
+It could also be the result of a combination of two or more of them.
+It prevents a person from displaying a natural ability to perform daily tasks.

-Without a doubt, everyone experiences all types of deprivation and problems at various phases of their lives in international circumstances.
-However, the confinement of PWDs through barriers is a completely separate phenomenon that causes havoc and stigmatises their entire lives.
+Without a doubt, everyone in international circumstances experiences various types of deprivation and problems at various stages of their lives.
+The confinement of PWDs through barriers, on the other hand, is a completely different phenomenon that causes havoc and stigmatises their entire lives.

-• Negative societal attitudes towards persons with disabilities.
+- Discriminatory societal attitudes towards people with disabilities.

-• There is less access to educational facilities.
+- There is a lack of educational facilities.

-• Preventing persons with disabilities from getting benefits from services and policies.
+- Preventing disabled people from receiving benefits from services and policies.

-There are numerous obstacles that impede PWDs and make doing basic everyday duties practically hard for them.
-Some of the most prevalent challenges for persons with disabilities are briefly mentioned here.
+There are numerous barriers that impede PWDs and make performing basic daily tasks practically impossible for them.
+Let me discuss some of the most common challenges for people with disabilities in all international situations.

 Behavioural Barriers